maxmurdoch/flock/README.md

 When you create a new PR, Netlify will create a new staging build for you to review.
 This will be linked to in the PR checks.

-Once you've merged to master, Netlify will automatically start building and if successfuly, deploy to production.
+Once you've merged to master, Netlify will automatically start building and if successful, deploy to production.